Letter from Recruitment Chair

-Congratulations on being accepted into the University of Denver and I hope you have a very smooth transition into this new chapter of your life!
-Starting college is a very big change and can be stressful at points.
-Luckily here at DU it’s easy to find great clubs and organizations that are welcoming and make it easy to call DU your new home.
+Congratulations on being accepted into the University of Denver, and I hope you have a very smooth transition into this new chapter of your life!
+Starting college is a big change and can be stressful at times.
+Luckily here at DU, it’s easy to find great clubs and organizations that are welcoming and make it easy to call DU your new home.
 Be excited for yourself and this new journey ahead it truly can be the best four years of your life!!

-My name is Jamie Knippen and I am a senior year at the University of Denver.
-This past year I have had the honor of representing Delta Gamma’s Beta Chi Chapter as Vice President of Membership.
+My name is Lis Govern, and I am a rising senior at the University of Denver.
+For this next year, I have the honor of representing Delta Gamma’s Beta Chi Chapter as Vice President of Membership.
 During the fall of my freshman year, I joined Delta Gamma and was lucky enough to find my home away from home.
-DG has provided me with lifelong friends, leadership positions and the opportunity to learn valuable leadership skills I will use for the rest of my life!
+DG has provided me with lifelong best friends, leadership positions, and the opportunity to learn valuable leadership skills I will use for the rest of my life!
 DG has instilled in me the importance of sisterhood, philanthropy, education, and so many other important aspects of society.
 Recruitment is one of the most exciting parts of the year, and I know I can speak on behalf of the entire chapter when I say, “We are all very excited to meet you!”

-As we all come from different parts of the world to study at the University of Denver, it can be easy to come into the recruitment process with the stigma of intimidation.
+As we all come from different parts of the world to study at the University of Denver, it can be easy to go into the recruitment process with the stigma of intimidation.
 I am here to personally assure you that there is nothing to worry about, and we at Delta Gamma could ask for nothing more from you than just being yourself!
 Recruitment is a time to let your interests and personality shine.
 Every woman in our chapter has a diverse background and interests that make us all so beautifully unique while being together as sisters and fighting for women equality as well as supporting our philanthropy.
 So just be yourself, because we want to know the real you.
-This is how I met some of my closest friends and how I want you to as well.
+This is how I met some of my closest friends and how I know you can, as well.